MansiThapliyal/analytics-ai-assistant/README.md

 ## About

-Built by [Mansi Thapliyal](https://www.linkedin.com/in/mansi-thapliyal-21699617a) — Data Analyst (BCG X) exploring the AI-application layer on top of 4 years of SQL, ETL, and BI experience.
+Built by [Mansi Thapliyal](https://www.linkedin.com/in/mansi-thapliyal-21699617a) — Data Analyst exploring the AI-application layer on top of 4 years of SQL, ETL, and BI experience.